CleverRaven/Cataclysm-DDA/pages/code_contributions.md

     * master      xxxx [origin/master] ....
       new_feature xxxx ....

-Here you can see we have two branches; `master` which is tracking `origin/master`, and `new_feature` which isn't tracking any branch.
+Here you can see we have two branches: `master`, which is tracking `origin/master`, and `new_feature`, which isn't tracking any branch.
 In practice, what this means is that git won't know where to get changes from.

     $ git checkout new_feature
     Switched to branch 'new_feature'